react-hookz/web/README.md

 yarn add @react-hookz/web
 ```

-As hooks was introduced to the world in React 16.8, `@react-hookz/web` requires - you gessed it
+As hooks was introduced to the world in React 16.8, `@react-hookz/web` requires - you guessed it -

-- `react` and `react-dom` 16.8+.
+`react` and `react-dom` 16.8+.
 Also, as React does not support IE, `@react-hookz/web` does not do so either.
 You'll have to
 transpile your `node-modules` in order to run in IE.

 ## Usage